 The Oregon coast is one of the wildest and most unique places in our state, offering exceptional opportunities for viewing fish and wildlife habitat.
-It hosts vast underwater kelp forests, similar to old growth forests, which teem with wildlife.
+It is home to vast underwater kelp forests, similar to old-growth forests, that teem with wildlife.
 Learn more.

 Marine Reserve and Protected Areas

 In February 2012, the Oregon Legislature approved a bill that added 38 square miles of marine reserves in Oregon's biologically rich territorial sea.
 Oregon is now home to five marine reserves: Cape Falcon, Cascade Head, Otter Rock, Cape Perpetua and Redfish Rocks.
 View a map.

 Marine reserves are areas in the ocean that fully protect fish, wildlife and their habitats from destruction within their borders.
 Marine protected areas are places in the ocean set aside to either fully (through a marine reserve) or partially protect fish, wildlife and their habitats within their borders.
 A continuum of protection of fish, wildlife and their habitats can exist within a designated area that has both levels of protection.
 Benefits of marine reserves include:

 reserves provide insurance.
 Reserves offer protection for our ocean

 - Marine reserves provide places where fish can feed breed and thrive.

 - Marine reserves provide a living and dynamic laboratory for research and education by providing a benchmark to assess the effects of fishing, oil drilling and other human-induced impacts.

 have studied the performance of more than 120 marine reserves of many